evildmp/afraid-to-commit/docs/commandlinegit.rst

         #	modified:   attendees_and_learners.rst
         #

-    Your more recent changes are in the file, but are not going to be committed.
-You'll need to `git add` the file again for that.
+    Some of the changes in `attendees_and_learners.rst` will be committed, and the more recent ones will not.
+You'll need to `git add` the file again to stage them.

 Commit your changes
 -------------------